INSaFLU/insaflu_docs/docs/bioinformatics_pipeline.rst

 It is composed of these main steps (detailed below):

 1. Read quality analysis and improvement [optional]
+2. Extra-filtering [optional].
-2. Viral Enrichment [optional].
+3. Viral Enrichment [optional].
-3. Host Depletion [optional].
+4. Host Depletion [optional].
-4. *De novo* assembly of the reads [optional].
+5. *De novo* assembly of the reads [optional].
-5. Identification of the viral sequences.
+6. Identification of the viral sequences.
 	- Using reads.
 	- Using contigs (if assembled).
 	- Using several reference databases.
-6. Selection of viral TAXID and representative genome sequences for confirmatory re-mapping
+7. Selection of viral TAXID and representative genome sequences for confirmatory re-mapping
-7. Remapping of the viral sequences against selected reference genome sequences.
+8. Remapping of the viral sequences against selected reference genome sequences.
-8. Reporting
+9. Reporting

 .. image:: _static/televir_workflow_update_20221219.png